 The Herstory Asheville Tours is a unique tour that provides you an insight into the achievements of the ladies who made Asheville history.
 The 90-min tour brings you tales of heroism and achievements by the heroines of the Paris of the South.
 These are the stories of women who helped shape the city of Asheville as you see it today.
 Some of those stories are inspiring, while others shed light on the infamous characters from the Asheville’s past.
 Hear the stories of amazing business women, doctors, political personalities, and even the celebrated mothers.
 This tour is sure to help you understand how important of a role women have played throughout Asheville’s history.

-6. Eat Till Your Heart’s Content on Asheville Food Tours
+6. Asheville Food Tours

 Asheville Food Tours are designed with the explicit goal to take you on a culinary journey that provides you an authentic taste of Asheville’s local tastings.
 The tours take you to as many as 6 to 7 restaurants in a single afternoon, where you can enjoy savory appetizers, the most delectable entrees, and divine desserts.
 The culinary scene in Asheville has undergone a revival in the recent years, and these tours certainly do justice to the delightful taste of Asheville that it is known for.
 All of this is topped off with splashes of wine from the local breweries that just makes your day.
 Many restaurants are focused locally, and bring you culinary delights cooked from fresh farm produce.
 Just the sound of all this is mouthwatering.

-7. Take a Walk Around Thomas Wolfe Memorial
+7. The Thomas Wolfe Memorial

 Thomas Wolfe was a major influential figure of the twentieth century.
 Thomas Wolfe Memorial was the home of the celebrated American novelist.
 The Victorian period house takes you to the bygone era, and allows you to touch and feel the corridors, porch, lawns, and more, where the literary genius spent his time giving life to his ideas and thoughts.
 The house itself was declared a National Historic Landmark in 1971.
 The house suffered a fire disaster in 1998.
 Later, extensive restoration work was taken up to restore the building and the artifacts it contained.
 Since then, it has been again open for visitors.
 It is a quaint, little house that still carries with it a chunk of American history.

-8. Enjoy the Flora at the North Carolina Arboretum
+8. North Carolina Arboretum

 The North Carolina Arboretum is a public garden that features a lot of fun activities for families, especially for kids.
 The garden is home to unique flora and fauna of the region.
 There are hiking and biking trails.
 Further, the garden also features non-native collection of flora.
 The bonsai collection of the garden is one of the best in the country.
 A variety of seasonal flowers bloom over the seasons, and light up the garden with their exquisite beauty.
 There are even guided tours offered by botanists, which is an excellent opportunity for the kids to learn and connect with nature.